Newcastle Roller Derby League: Travel Team

-The Dockyard Dames are the Representative team for NRDL, and consists of the best of the best of NRDL players.
+Formerly known as the Dockyard Dames, the SuperNovas are the representative team for NRDL, and consists of the top NRDL players.

-The Dockyard Dames have played teams from all around Australia and New Zealand, including Victorian Roller Derby League, Sydney Roller Derby League, Pirate City Rollers, Northern Brisbane Rollers and many more along the way.
+The SuperNovas have played teams from all around Australia and New Zealand, including Victorian Roller Derby League, Sydney Roller Derby League, Pirate City Rollers, Northern Brisbane Rollers and many more along the way.

-The Dockyard Dames have finished third in the Eastern Region Roller Derby competition for four years in a row.
-Starting in 2010, the league have regularly participated in the Great Southern Slam, a tournament developed and run by Adelaide Roller Derby, which brings together leagues from Australia and New Zealand in competition.
+The SuperNovas have finished third in the Eastern Region Roller Derby competition for four years in a row.
+Starting in 2010, the league has regularly participated in the Great Southern Slam, a tournament developed and run by Adelaide Roller Derby, which brings together leagues from Australia and New Zealand in competition.